Endpoint Agent

 How do I disconnect an endpoint device from an expired trial workspace?

-When a workspace transitions to an inactive state after a trial period, Coro enables Allow agent uninstallation, which allows you to uninstall the Coro Agent from protected devices within the workspace.
+When a workspace becomes inactive after a trial period, Coro enables Allow agent uninstallation, allowing you to uninstall the Agent from protected devices within the workspace.

 note

-Allow agent uninstallation is by default disabled when the status of the workspace is not inactive.
+Coro disables Allow agent uninstallation by default unless the workspace status is set to Inactive.

 For more information, see: Uninstalling the Coro Agent.